Just because you are a woman, don’t let that be the sole reason to stop you from becoming a pilot.

 YES, a female can become a pilot.
-There is a presence of female pilots since the 1970s.
+There has been a presence of female pilots since the 1970s.

-Although the number of female pilots is minor, it is growing every day.
+Although the number of female pilots is minor, it is growing daily.

 It is crucial to have knowledge and skills to become a pilot.
 The more you learn and experience, the better you will become like a pilot.

 Becoming a pilot as a female depends on you and not what others think of you.

 At a time, people used to think becoming a pilot was not a thing for women.
 Those days are long gone because today, the aviation industry has more female pilots than ever.

 As I have mentioned, the number is increasing daily.
 So if you are willing to be a professional pilot as a female, do not wait anymore.

 The sooner you start your flight training, the better it is for you.